South Australian Consolidated Acts

 (e) a prisoner is not entitled to statutory compensation for psychological injury resulting from an offence committed in the prison unless the prisoner was assaulted or suffered physical injury.

-(6) If workers compensation and statutory compensation are paid for the same harm 1 , the payment of statutory compensation does not give rise to a right to recovery under a law relating to workers compensation.
+are paid for the same harm, the payment of statutory compensation does not give rise to a right to recovery under the Return to Work Act 2014 .

 Note—

-1 Note that this provision will only apply in the comparatively rare cases where the payment of, or right to, workers compensation does not operate to the exclusion of a right to statutory compensation under subsection (5)(b) above.
+Note that this provision will only apply in the comparatively rare cases where the entitlement under the Return to Work Act 2014 does not operate to the exclusion of a right to statutory compensation under subsection (5)(b) above.